aljedaxi/zettel/pages/company_culture.md

 ## company culture is
 ## whenever you create a policy, consider the following:
 - Messenger  : Ethos
-- Incentives : our responses to
+- Incentives : we respond to incentives